 Performance of ‘The List’

-Last week, dividend growth of ‘The List’ remained the same and has increased by +8.3% YTD (income).
+Last week, dividend growth of ‘The List’ stayed the same and has increased by +9.2% YTD (income).
+How much did your salary go up this year?

 Even though prices may fluctuate, the dependable growth in our income does not.
 Stay the course.
 You will be happy you did.